Honduras: US asks for extradition of ex-President Juan Orlando Hernandez | DW | 15.02.2022

 While the ministry did not name the politician in question, officials speaking on condition of anonymity told the media the request was for Hernandez.

-Footage of scores of police forces surrounding the former leader's house in capital city Tegucigalpa emerged on social media as well.
+Footage of police forces surrounding the former leader's house in capital city Tegucigalpa emerged on social media as well.

 Washington's request for extradition represents a major about-face by the US government, which saw Hernandez as a vital ally in the volatile Central American region during his eight years in power.